For every person I meet, I have two Google Docs: a shared meeting doc, and a private “person log”.

 I keep both docs open during meetings.

-I keep the “person log” private, but it's not full of things I want to hide from the person I’m meeting—it’d be fine if the person read it.
-It’s just a place that is focussed on helping me make the most of our meetings (e.g. a “private triage” function helps decide things that may/may not be above bar to discuss).
+The private person log is generally _not_ full of things I want to hide from the person I’m meeting—it’d usually be fine if the person read it.
+It’s just a place that is focussed on helping me make the most of our meetings (e.g. a “private triage” function helps decide things that may/may not be above bar to discuss), and taking notes without distracting the attendee.

 To make the docs easy to find, I title them with a prefix.
 The prefix means I can usually access docs from the browser address bar with 3-4 keystrokes.

 Imagine I’m meeting Elton John.
-My doc names would be:
+The document names would be:

 * ej-ph ph-ej: Elton John & Peter Hartree meetings